Cameron Norrie through to last 32 in Rome after victory over Alexandre Muller

-Cameron Norrie cruises past Alexandre Muller to progress at the Rome Masters; Jannik Sinner beats Thanasi Kokkinakis in straight sets having not faced a break point.
+Cameron Norrie cruises past Alexandre Muller to progress at the Rome Masters; Jannik Sinner beats Thanasi Kokkinakis in straight sets having not faced a single break point

-Cameron Norrie beat Alexandre Muller in straight sets on Friday to advance to the last 32 of the Rome Masters.
+Cameron Norrie beat Alexandre Muller in straight sets to advance to the last 32 of the Rome Masters.

 The British No 1 overcame his French opponent 6-2 6-3 in one hour and 14 minutes to set up a meeting with either Alex de Minaur or Marton Fucsovics in the next round.